openfheorg/openfhe-network-examples/raven/README.md

 # Building raven nodes and executing scripts to run the example on those nodes

-The different directories with raven uses the docker images built from create-palisades-container to run the following examples:
+The different directories with raven uses the docker images built from create-openfhe-container to run the following examples:

  1. `nm-raven-demo`: an adjacent network measure example with two nodes and a router to simulate a connection between these two nodes